nicolaspearson/kubernetes.api.gateway/README.md

 If you do not have the required images for this project you will need to build them from existing repositories.

 1. Open the project: `cd react.kraken.client`
-2. Open the api project: `cd lupinemoon.api.gateway`
+2. Open the api project: `cd node.api.gateway`
 2. Build the images: `docker-compose up --build`
 3. View built images: `docker image ls`